The Rose of San Juan

 The Rose of San Juan is a 1913 American silent-era short drama film starring Sydney Ayres, Charlotte Burton, and Louise Lester.
-Directed by Ayres for the American Film Manufacturing Company, The Rose of San Juan was distributed by Mutual Film.
+It was directed by Ayres for the American Film Manufacturing Company.
+The Rose of San Juan was distributed by Mutual Film.
 Prints and/or fragments were found in the Dawson Film Find in 1978.

 Plot

 The film's hero, played by Ayres, falls in love with a Mexican girl, much to the anger of a rival suitor.